 2017 was a big year for web designers.
 From the supremacy of mobile usage to fresh new saturated color schemes, from customized high-impact fonts to integrated animations, technical advances have given designers a ton of new tools to play in 2018.

 But we’re here to make the case that the secret to creating truly great websites is a profound understanding of clients’ needs and goals.
-To make a website that can fully express the client’s brand and grab users’ attention, you’ll need to understand your clients even better than they may understand themselves.
+To make a good website UX that can fully express the client’s brand and grab users’ attention, you’ll need to understand your clients even better than they may understand themselves.

 Connecting through technology